osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 queryMap(api_key,"{ $and: [ {properties.indoor:{$exists: true}} , {properties.indoor: {$ne: 'level'}}] }",drawIndoor);
 {% endhighlight %}

-The query fetches all the items that contain the "indoor" tag but excluding those assigned with 'level' as value (the ones we already have).
+The query fetches all the items containing the "indoor" tag but excluding those assigned with 'level' as value (the ones we already have).
 The callback function iterates through the results calling createGeometry which is the responsible of drawing all the polygons or polylines needed, including different colors depending on the space type.
 When the geometry is created, it is added to its LevelGroup.

 {% highlight js %}